 "Matrix-matrix product requires compatible sizes.");

-A first requirement is that the shapes of the matrices are compatible.
+A first, simple requirement is that the shapes of the matrices are compatible.

 The left-hand-side matrix needs as many columns as the number of rows of the right-hand-side matrix.